vishalmidya/academicpages/_pages/publications.md

 ---

-* <span style="text-align: justify"> Risk Factors Associated with SARS-CoV-2 Infection in Resident Physicians and Fellows in New York City During the First COVID-19 Epidemic Wave (Under Review at **Academic Medicine**, March 2021) </span>

 * <span style="text-align: justify"> Vishal Midya, Systematic Bias in Mean of Log Bayes Factor: Implication and Application.
 (Review and Resubmit at **Communications in Statistics - Theory and Methods**, April 2021) </span>

-* <span style="text-align: justify"> Pritish Mondal, Vishal Midya, Arshjot Khokhar et al., Predictors of Diffusing Capacity in Children and Adolescents with Sickle Cell Disease: A Longitudinal Study Based on Machine Learning Algorithm and Linear Mixed Effect Model.
-(Under Review at **Frontiers in Pediatrics**, April 2021) </span>

 ---